kumud09/Wordle-clone/README.md

-# Wordle-clone
-A web-based word puzzle game , user-friendly interface, and various difficulties
+The Wordle Clone project is a web-based word puzzle game inspired by Wordle, using HTML, CSS, and JavaScript.
+Players guess a secret five-letter word with limited attempts, receiving feedback on correct letters and positions.
+It features a user-friendly interface.
+The goal is to entertain and challenge players while showcasing web development skills.